 So What’s to be Done?

 Two things must be done to turn the tide.
-First, we must regain the capacity to protect our national interests in the evolving global economy by reaffirming our right to membership of the European Single Market, the most powerful trading block in the World.
+First, we must regain the capacity to protect our national interests in the evolving global economy by rejoining the European Single Market, the most powerful trading block in the World.
 And, second, we must work towards a strong, diversified, knowledge-based economy by building a new and constructive relationship between government and the productive sector focused not on speculation and short-term profit, but on sustainability and public needs.

 - Partnership-Based Economic Leadership